 Did you know that almost 70 percent of our current first-year class received scholarship support?

 Duquesne University School of Law is committed to making legal education affordable.
-So much so that National Jurist ranked our School of Law the No. 4 Best Value Among Private Law Schools in the country in 2013.
+So much so that National Jurist ranks our School of Law the No. 6 Best Value Among Private Law Schools in the country.
 The national magazine for law students publishes the rankings "to identify and recognize law schools that help students pass the bar exam and land jobs without burdening them with huge debt."

 Over the last several years, Duquesne University has increased scholarships substantially.